 To help grow the retirement nest egg, the Singapore government has implemented various CPF Investment Schemes to allow Singaporeans and Permanent Residents (members) to invest the savings in their Ordinary Account and Special Account.
-However, young members who just started working may not be able to participate in these schemes as they may not meet the required minimum balances in their respective accounts yet.
-Fret not, Heartland Boy would like to discuss the investment option of transferring savings in your Ordinary Account into Special Account early.
+However, young members who just started working may not be able to participate in these schemes as they may not meet the required minimum sums in their respective accounts yet.
+Fret not, Heartland Boy would like to discuss the investment option of transferring savings from your Ordinary Account into Special Account early.

 Advantages of Transferring Savings from Ordinary Account into Special Account